Webinar Series | Real Life Research Institute

 Targeted Audience

-Local and regional civil society organizations and community-based groups working on climate adaptation; African and Canadian researchers and development practitioners involved in resilience, humanitarian, and sustainable development programming; policymakers and donor agencies shaping climate, adaptation, and development finance; as well as students engaged in climate adaptation, resilience, and sustainable development.
+Local and regional civil society organizations and community-based groups working on climate adaptation; African and Canadian development practitioners involved in resilience, humanitarian, and sustainable development programming; policymakers and donor agencies shaping climate, adaptation, and development finance; as well as researchers, students, and policy analysts engaged in climate adaptation, resilience, and sustainable development.

 This webinar is supported by the Climate Adaptation & Resilience Team.